yemre-data/interactive-covid-19-dashboard/README.md

 ## Dev Process
 - COVID DATA extracted from open source - 21/05/2021
 - Population DATA extracted from Kaggle - 2020
-- Creating streamlit Interface on Pycharm
+- Creating streamlit interface on Pycharm

 ## How to install
 - 1st You need to install [streamlit](https://streamlit.io/)